anse3832/MUSIQ/README.md

 After those settings, you can run the train & validation code by running "train.py"
 - python3 train.py (execution code)
+- This code works on single GPU.
+If you want to train this code in muti-gpu, you need to change this code
 - Options are all included in "train.py".
 So you should change the variable "config" in "train.py" If the codes are implemented exactly the same as the paper, the performance can be further improved